 Umbria is known for its love of meat.
 The region produces prestigious prosciutto hams (cured ham), capocollo (pork neck), and salami.
 When in Umbria, you have to try Mazzafegato dried-cured salami sausage made of pork liver, orange zest, pine nuts, and sultanas.

 But the most popular meat in Umbria is Porchetta that is now known around the world.
 This pork roast is slow-cooked on an open fire for at least 8 hours.

 Black truffles are abundant in Umbria and widely used in local dishes.
 They are not grated or shaven on a dish, but chopped in chunks and cooked with, for example, pasta.
 If you like truffles, make sure to try Pasta alla norcina, a typical dish in Umbria.
 Pasta is dressed with truffle, garlic, anchovies, and olive oil.

 Nuts are also a popular ingredient in the traditional cuisine in Umbria.
 Nuts are used a lot, in sweet dishes as well as savory.
 If you like fish, make sure to try Trote alle nocciole, a pan-cooked river trout with hazelnuts and white wine.
 Trout is breaded in panperato, a bread made with walnuts, hazelnuts, almonds as well as chocolate and honey.

 Wines of Umbria

 Umbria is a large producer of Orvieto, Trebbiano and the rarer Montefranco Segrantino.

 Veneto region, best known for its capital city Venice, stretches from the Dolomite mountains to the Adriatic sea.
-This region was part of the powerful Venetian Republic for over a thousand years.
+This region was part of the powerful Venetian Republic for many centuries.